pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 # Project 4

 For this project, you'll need access to a public repo.
 I'm going to guess that your class repo may not be in a state where it should be made public (remember those Discord API keys?), so in Pilot you will find a new invite link to a public repo for this course.
-Completion of each milestone **by the date specificied for the milstone** will get you 1 pt of extra credit per milestone met.
+Completion of each milestone **by the date specificied for the milestone** will get you 1 pt of extra credit per milestone met.
 To qualify, you must submit your project to the Dropbox for Project 4 in Pilot.

 ## Setup:
 - Create public repo per link in Pilot